A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Known Market Noise Distribution

-{ \textbf{Addressing Challenge 3: Nonlinear Revenue.}} Having shown that our algorithm punishes untruthful behavior, we begin by showing that the resulting reports are sufficiently truthful for obtaining accurate parameter estimates.
-Whereas LSVI-UCB directly learns from empirical rewards, here we use indicators $q_{ih}^{k}$, which we recall is one if bidder $i$ receives the item at episode $k$ step $h$ and zero otherwise.
+{ \re{\textbf{Addressing Challenges 2 and 3: Regret Minimization and Nonlinear Revenue.}}} Having shown that our algorithm punishes untruthful behavior, we begin by showing that the resulting reports are sufficiently truthful for obtaining accurate parameter estimates. \re{It's still quite intricate as regret depends on both the state, action related to the transition kernel, and reserve prices.
+Traditional point estimation with uncertainty quantity is not enough since we need to not only combine the structure of the underlying MDP and coordinate with buffer periods, the so-called lazy updates, but also consider the small proportion of untruthful bids.} Whereas LSVI-UCB directly learns from empirical rewards, here we use indicators $q_{ih}^{k}$, which we recall is one if bidder $i$ receives the item at episode $k$ step $h$ and zero otherwise.
 As we cannot guarantee that the empirical covariance matrix is positive definite, existing techniques in~\citet{amin2014repeated, golrezaei2019dynamic} cannot be applied.
 We instead have

 where $\rho_{ih}^{\tau}$ is agent $i$'s reserve price and $m_{ih}^{\tau} = \max\{\max_{j \neq i}b_{ih}^{\tau}, \rho_{ih}^{\tau}\}$.~\Cref{algo:thetahat} is justified by the observation that, assuming that he bids truthfully, bidder $i$ wins the auction with probability $1 - F(m_{ih}^\tau - 1 - \langle\phi(x_h^\tau,\upsilon_h^\tau),\theta\rangle)$, conditioned on $x_h^\tau, \upsilon_h^\tau$, and $m_{ih}^\tau$.
 Controlling the uncertainty around $\hat{\theta}_{ih}$ then resembles controlling the uncertainty of a generalized linear model with $F(\cdot)$ being the link function.
 As bidders need to overbid or underbid significantly to alter the outcome of the auction, $\hat{\theta}_{ih}$ is less susceptible to untruthfulness.